University of Applied Sciences Landshut

-The University of Applied Sciences Landshut (Hochschule für angewandte Wissenschaften Landshut) is a Fachhochschule in Landshut, between Munich and Regensburg, with over 5000 students and over 100 professors.
-Its main focus areas are engineering, technology, social work and business.
+The University of Applied Sciences Landshut (Hochschule für angewandte Wissenschaften Landshut) is a Fachhochschule in Landshut, between Munich and Regensburg, with 5.080 students and 144 professors.
+Its main focus areas include engineering, technology, social work, business, and a growing range of interdisciplinary fields.
 It was founded in 1978 under the name Fachhochschule Landshut, and renamed in 2008.

 General information

 The University of Applied Sciences Landshut has six faculties: